 Based in Copenhagen, Denmark, he started a tribute band which now boasts a catalogue of over thirty of Bruce’s songs.
 And let me tell you that they are good!
 Intrigued, Bruce surprised them by sitting in with them for two songs during a visit to Denmark in 2004.
 Claus has certainly played his part in spreading the word of Bruce’s music in Europe.

-Please visit the band’s website at http://www.thewayitis.dk and see for yourself, or check them out on each one of the cover projects.
+Please check them out on several of our cover projects.

 The 2005 inductees

 Our friend Patti was Bruce’s assistant for several years.
 Any e-mails, signed items, concert questions, help with concerts, or anything at all coming from Bruce’s office came with Patti’s help.
 Patti left the job in 2005 to move with her family, but the thanks from us all left on this site at the time were a fitting testimony indeed.
 We’re all grateful that she moved back into the office a couple of years later, and appreciate all that she does to this day!

 Long before this site poked it’s nose in during the summer of ’98, Tom Doub was around to keep an online list of setlists dating back to 1974.
 With a regular dose of Name that Tune contests, an always willing contributor to countless live collections, Tom can take a large share of the credit for creating the online trading community of Horsby shows.

 Tom donated his outstanding database of setlists to this site when it finally made the move from rag-tag collection of web pages to become Bruuuce.com.